 At the beginning of his 1954 essay ‘New Media as Political Forms’ (Explorations 3), written six months or more before the Culture and Technology seminar stumbled on the notion of acoustic space,1 McLuhan revealed how ready he was for such a discovery:

 For the lineal procedure of individual awareness, Joyce, in his last work, substituted an everyday roundabout with intrusions from above and below.2 For those locked in the metallic and rectilinear embrace of the printed page, Joyce appears as a surrealist magician or clown.
 But his optophone principle (…)3 provides the key for future literary and social education.
 The optophone is an instrument for turning images into sounds.
 Surrounded by a vast new imagery, technological man has yet to learn how to interpret this imagery verbally or socially.
 Until he learns its language it will continue to act on him like the new liquid meat tenderizers.4

 In advance of ‘acoustic space’, this was already to suggest that we are “surrounded by a vast new imagery” of sound.
-Here in embryo was (a) McLuhan’s turn from literary works to environments (b) as specified by their dominating sense within the range of the sensorium.
+Here in embryo was (a) McLuhan’s turn from literary works to interior and exterior environments (b) as specified by their dominating sense within the range of the sensorium.
 The rest of his life would be spent attempting to investigate into, and communicate about, this insight.

 Furthermore, the new surround or environment, specifically of sound (dual genitive!) was translated from a previous surround of visual images (dual genitive!).
 Visual images, too, had once created “a vast new imagery”, one that began with the alphabet — the translation of sounds into visual letters — but received its decisive impetus from Gutenberg — the translation of letters into print.
 Now that “imagery” of print was to be displaced, turn and turn about, by a renewed surround of sound — just as the optophone apparatus translated visual images into auditory sounds.5